Towards Learning to Speak and Hear Through Multi-Agent Communication over a Continuous Acoustic Channel: INTRODUCTION

 Our bigger goal is to explore the question of whether and how language emerges when using RL to train agents that communicate via continuous acoustic signals.
-Our proposed environment and training methodology serves as a means to perform such an exploration, and the goal of the paper is to showcase the capabilities of the platform.
-Concretely, we illustrate that a valid protocol is established between agents communicating freely, that basic compositionality emerges when agents need to communicate a combination of two concepts, that channel noise affects generalisation, and that one agent will act accordingly when the other is made to ``hear'' or ``speak'' English.
-At the end of the paper, we also discuss questions that can be tackled in the future using the groundwork laid here.
+Our proposed environment and training methodology serves as a means to perform such an exploration, and the goal of this paper is to showcase some capabilities of the platform. {As a concrete example of the types of research questions we can answer with our environment,} we consider how discrete and acoustic emergent language differs when agents communicate with sequences of different duration.
+We show that when longer sequences are allowed, our acoustic {Speaker} learns a redundant communication protocol, using fewer unique phones per utterance with more repetition of bigrams and trigrams.
+This redundancy improves the coherency of the {Listener} agent. {In contrast, agents} trained to communicate with purely discrete symbols fail to learn such redundancy, resulting in poor communication when these agents are used in very noisy environments.
+The acoustic agents also tend to develop more compositional communication protocols that adapt to transmission errors over the noisy acoustic channel.

-\section{Environment}

-We base our environment on the referential signaling game from \cite{chaabouni-etal-2020-compositionality} and \cite{rita-etal-2020-lazimpa}---which itself is based on \cite{david-1969-convention}---where a sender must convey a message to a receiver.
-In our case, communication takes place between a Speaker and a Listener over a continuous acoustic channel, instead of sending symbols directly (Figure~\ref{fig:simple}).
-In each game round, a Speaker agent is tasked with conveying a single concept.
-The Speaker needs to explain this concept using a speech waveform which is transmitted over a noisy communication channel, and then received by a Listener agent.
-The Listener agent then classifies its understanding of the Speaker's concept.
-If the Speaker's target concept matches the classified concept from the Listener, the agents are rewarded.
-The Speaker is then presented with another concept and the cycle repeats.
+\section{ENVIRONMENT}